 The Bronx has a long history of musical, artistic, and literary talent.

-The Bronx Music Heritage Center (BMHC) Lab’s acclaimed series Bronx Rising!
-Music, Film & Spoken Word of the Borough continues in September with three nights of programming.
+The Bronx Music Heritage Center (BMHC) Lab’s acclaimed series Bronx Rising! continues in August with three nights of “Salsa Month” programming.
 Curated by folklorist Elena Martínez of City Lore and Grammy-nominated musician Bobby Sanabria, the on-going series showcases the breadth of arts about the Bronx, by Bronx artists or significant to the borough’s community.

 There is a suggested donation of $5 for each performance.
 The BMHC Lab is located at 1303 Louis Niñé Blvd. in the Bronx.
 Take the 2 or 5 train to Freeman Street.

-Bronx Rising! is co-sponsored by City Lore.
+Bronx Rising! is co-sponsored by City Lore and is supported by a grant from the New York Council for the Humanities.
 BMHC programming is made possible with support from The Kresge Foundation, Deutsche Bank Americas Foundation, and The Rockefeller Foundation Cultural Innovation Fund.

-The Bronx Music Heritage Center (BMHC) celebrates the rich history and creative spirit that defines Bronx music, from jazz, salsa, R&B and hip hop to new sounds coming to life across the borough.
+The Bronx Music Heritage Center (BMHC) celebrates the rich history and creative spirit that defines Bronx music, from jazz, salsa, R&B and hip-hop to new sounds coming to life across the borough.
 Founded by the Women’s Housing and Economic Development Corporation (WHEDco), the BMHC is committed to preserving and promoting Bronx music, cultivating Bronx artists, spurring neighborhood revival, and providing free cultural programs for the community.
 The BMHC presents performances and other events at the storefront BMHC Lab in Crotona Park East, and at venues across the Bronx.
-For more information about the BMHC, please contact info(at)bronxmusic(dot)org or visit bronxmusic.org.
+For more information about the BMHC, please contact info(at)bronxmusic(dot)org.

 The Women’s Housing and Economic Development Corporation (WHEDco) has worked for over twenty years to build a more beautiful, equitable and economically vibrant Bronx.
 WHEDco reaches over 35,000 people annually through energy-efficient, healthy and affordable homes; early childhood education and youth development; home-based childcare microenterprise and food business incubation; family support services; and arts programming.
-To learn more, visit WHEDco.org.
+WHEDco.org